PascalBod/embedded-systems-for-ML/README.md

 ## Sponsorship

-Solutions to the practice sessions are available to sponsors.
-Check the [sponsorship page](https://github.com/sponsors/PascalBod).
+Solutions to the practice sessions are available to IMT Atlantique students attending the course, and to sponsors.
+To become a sponsor, check the [sponsorship page](https://github.com/sponsors/PascalBod).

 ## Presentation